isabella-helliwell/Bike_Sharing/README.md

     - Station Lat/Long
     - User Type
     - Gender/ Year of Birth

+    For this analysis, Jupyter Notebook was used to create a dataframe for the 201908-citibike-tripdata.csv, and to convert the tripduration column to a datetime datatype.
+    This dataframe was exported as a new csv file, without the index and saved as "citibike_data.csv".

 ## 3.1 Gender Analysis
     Gender is divided into 3 categories: 0=unknown, 1=Male, and 2= Female.
 Shown below is a graph representing the gender division vs bike trips.